Group 1: Libertarians

 Try to create a libertarian society

-The only alternative is to make a new society out of mostly libertarians, only allow mostly libertarians to enter, and indoctrinate most children born into this society to libertarian beliefs and way of life (I will refer to this society as Liberland).
+The only alternative is to make a new society out of most libertarians, only allow mostly libertarians to enter, and indoctrinate most children born into this society to libertarian beliefs and way of life (I will refer to this society as Liberland).

-The way people on earth are currently organized this could only be done as a nation state with a government.
-Otherwise it would be prevented by the government of whatever nation state it was in.
+The way people on earth are currently organized this could only be done as a nation-state with a government.
+Otherwise, it would be prevented by the government of whatever nation-state it was in.

-Libertarians believe it’s fine if someone moves next door to them who does not share their belief and way of life, no problem.
+Libertarians believe it’s fine if someone moves next door to them who does not share their beliefs and way of life, no problem.
 But it would be an existential problem for Liberland.
 If most of your neighbours are non-libertarian, they will destroy Liberland and you will be back to a collectivist society.

-Liberland may be an impossible contradiction because its creation and maintenance would require libertarians to force their belief and way of life onto others.
+Liberland may be an impossible contradiction because its creation and maintenance would require libertarians to force their beliefs and way of life onto others.
 For example, by not allowing some non-libertarians to live where they want to live.

 Communist societies can launch while libertarian societies can’t

-Communist societies have been able to form in similar conditions where libertarian societies have not for 2 main reasons
+Communist societies have been able to form in conditions where libertarian societies have not for 2 main reasons

 - Communists are more willing than libertarians to use violence to bring about the society they want.